Shopware Performance Guide for Professionals

 General performance tips that are already known in the Shopware world

-First of all, here are a few tips that are already generally known if you are looking for Shopware performance tips.
+Here are a few tips that are already well known if you're looking for Shopware performance tips.
 Of course, you should also follow these tips to quickly improve the performance of your online store.
-If these tips and tricks do not provide you with a satisfactory result, you will find our Shopware performance tips for professionals later in the article.
-The implementation of the individual points is partly technologically demanding, here it might make sense to contact a professional Shopware agency.
+If these tips and tricks do not yet provide you with satisfactory results, you will find our Shopware performance tips for professionals later in the article.
+The implementation of the individual points is sometimes technologically demanding, so it might make sense to contact a professional Shopware agency.

 Our Shopware performance tips and tricks:

-• Upgrade PHP version to PHP7+: The speed of the online store is also always very much related to the PHP version used.
-So you should always find out with which new version Shopware is compatible by now.
-For example, upgrading from PHP version 7.0 to 7.2 can account for speed improvements of 10 to 15%.
+• Upgrade PHP version to PHP7+: The speed of the online store always depends very much on the PHP version used.
+You should therefore always find out which new version Shopware is now compatible with.
+For example, an upgrade from PHP version 7.0 to 7.2 can result in speed improvements of 10 to 15 %.

 • A powerful web server: Our web server recommendation for Shopware is nginx.
-Because the more visitors use your Shopware online store at the same time, the more power the web server needs to serve all requests simultaneously and quickly.
+Because the more visitors use your Shopware online store at the same time, the more power the web server needs to serve all requests quickly and simultaneously.

 • Latest Shopware version: To ensure smooth functionality and performance, the use of the latest Shopware version is of course mandatory.

-• More filters, fewer categories: For better load times, you should sort the listings of your products by fewer categories and include all the more filters so that your customers can still find the products they are looking for.
+• More filters, fewer categories: For better loading times, you should sort your product listings by fewer categories and include all the more filters so that your customers can still find the products they are looking for.

 • Compress CSS and JS files: The more complex your files are, the longer it will take for your store to load for your store visitors.
 For this reason, you should compress the CSS files and JS files.

-• Enable cronjobs: In the basic settings of the Shopware store backend you can enable cronjobs for search, SEO, topseller and referral marketing.
+• Activate cronjobs: In the basic settings of the Shopware store backend, you can activate cronjobs for search, SEO, top sellers and referral marketing.

 • Compressed images: For better page speed, you should also compress your images.
-By the way, a suitable image format for this is webp.
+A suitable image format for this is webp.

-• Use a content delivery network (CDN): Depending on how many product images and other images you use in your webshop, it is probably worthwhile to use a content delivery network.
-This means a server that has a distributed network and can thus provide image requests or general data requests reliably and quickly.
+• Use of a content delivery network (CDN): Depending on how many product images and other images you use in your online store, it is probably worth using a content delivery network.
+This refers to a server that has a distributed network and can therefore provide image requests or general data requests reliably and quickly.
 Because a local server is usually always active for the user, loading times are very short.

-• Compress data volumes with the GZIP module: Another measure is to use the GZIP module with your web server.
-You can easily activate this to compress large amounts of data and make the Shopware store performance even better.
+• Compress data volumes with the GZIP module: Another measure is to use the GZIP module on your web server.
+You can simply activate this to compress large amounts of data and improve Shopware Shop performance even further.

 • A CacheWarmUp for the Shopware Shop: With special plugins for your Shopware online store, you can "warm up" your cache every night.
-This has the effect that after clearing the cache, your store still responds as quickly as if the store had already been visited.
+This has the effect that your store still responds as quickly as if the store had already been visited after the cache has been cleared.

-Now we come to the Shopware performance tips and tricks that are for the professionals.
-If you are experienced Shopware developer or store owner, these advices will help you to improve your performance and save time you don't have to spend on hair pulling.
-In the last years we could learn a lot about performance, because we intensively supported different Shopware online stores.
-Now we would like to share our knowledge with you:
+Now we come to the Shopware performance tips and tricks that are suitable for professionals.
+If you are an experienced Shopware developer or store owner, this advice will help you to improve your performance and save you time that you don't have to spend pulling your hair out.
+Over the past few years, we've learned a lot about performance as we've provided intensive support for a wide range of Shopware online stores.
+We would now like to share our knowledge with you:

-Through Tideways we had the opportunity to identify extremely slow page views of online stores with Shopware 5.
+Through Tideways, we had the opportunity to identify extremely slow page views of online stores with Shopware 5.
 The cause was a problem with Shopware's "new" HTML minifier.
-As some forum users also describe in the Shopware forum, a regex is used, which turns out to be extremely imperformant in certain constellations.
-Shopware has now fortunately reacted, so that the function, which can be found in the backend under Performance > Settings > General > Miscellaneous, is inactive by default since 5.6.7.
+As some forum users also describe in the Shopware forum, a regex is used which turns out to be extremely imperformant in certain constellations.
+Fortunately, Shopware has now reacted so that the function, which can be found in the backend under Performance > Settings > General > Miscellaneous, has been inactive by default since 5.6.7.

-• Solution A: Performance > Settings > General > Miscellaneous -> Enable HTML compression -> no
+• Solution A: Performance > Settings > General > Miscellaneous -> Activate HTML compression -> no

 • Solution B: Change the regex function according to the tips in the Shopware Forum.
 Click here for the article.